 Instead of walking through the supermarket and taking everything that looks appetizing with you and noticing at home what you have forgotten, you could structure your shopping as follows:

 For the beginning a shopping list is a good possibility.
 The list becomes something like a backlog in Scrum, a kind of To-Do list.
 The individual items then become sprints, for example they are divided into vegetable or drink sprints.
 You can adjust the shopping card after every sprint.

 when cleaning up

-First of all, the definition of Done has to be discussed with the flatmate, i.e. when is the flat considered tidy?
+One possibility to use scrum in everyday life is when cleaning up.
+First of all, the definition of done has to be discussed with the flatmate, i.e. when is the flat considered tidy?
 Here you could then set a time when it is only cleaned up and nothing else is done.

 during the job search